firstred/postnl-api-php/README.md

 This library has been licensed with the MIT license.

 ```
+ The MIT License (MIT)

-Copyright (c) 2017-2018 thirty bees <https://github.com/thirtybees>
+ Copyright (c) 2017-2019 Michael Dekker

-    Permission is hereby granted, free of charge, to any person obtaining a copy
+ Permission is hereby granted, free of charge, to any person obtaining a copy of this software and
-    of this software and associated documentation files (the "Software"), to deal
-    in the Software without restriction, including without limitation the rights
+ associated documentation files (the "Software"), to deal in the Software without restriction,
-    to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+ including without limitation the rights to use, copy, modify, merge, publish, distribute,
-    copies of the Software, and to permit persons to whom the Software is
+ sublicense, and/or sell copies of the Software, and to permit persons to whom the Software
-    furnished to do so, subject to the following conditions:
+ is furnished to do so, subject to the following conditions:

-    The above copyright notice and this permission notice shall be included in
+ The above copyright notice and this permission notice shall be included in all copies or
-    all copies or substantial portions of the Software.
+ substantial portions of the Software.

-    THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
+ THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT
-    IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
-    FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE
+ NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND
-    AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
+ NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM,
-    LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
+ DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
-    OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN
+ OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
-    THE SOFTWARE.
 ```